Certified Graph Unlearning: Related Works

 \section{Related Works}

-\textbf{Machine unlearning and certified data removal.} Cao and Yang~\cite{cao2015towards} introduced the concept of machine unlearning and proposed distributed learners for exact unlearning.
-Bourtoule et al.~\cite{bourtoule2021machine} introduced sharding-based methods for unlearning, while Ginart et al.~\cite{ginart2019making} described unlearning approaches for $k$-means clustering.
-These works focused on \emph{exact unlearning}: The unlearned model is required to perform identically to a completely retrained model.
-As an alternative, Guo et al.~\cite{guo2020certified} introduced a probabilistic definition of unlearning motivated by differential privacy~\cite{dwork2011differential}.
-Sekhari et al.~\cite{sekhari2021remember} studied the generalization performance of machine unlearning methods.
-These probabilistic approaches naturally allow for ``approximate'' unlearning.
-None of these works addressed the machine unlearning problem on graph.
+\textbf{Machine unlearning and certified data removal.} The paper~\cite{cao2015towards} introduced the concept of machine unlearning and proposed distributed learners for exact unlearning, while~\cite{bourtoule2021machine} introduced sharding-based methods for unlearning.
+The authors of~\cite{ginart2019making} described unlearning approaches for $k$-means clustering.
+All the aforementioned works focused on \emph{exact unlearning}: The unlearned model is required to perform identically to a completely retrained model.
+As an alternative,~\cite{guo2020certified} introduced a probabilistic definition of unlearning motivated by differential privacy~\cite{dwork2011differential} and proposed the study of ``approximate'' unlearning.
+This work was followed by~\cite{sekhari2021remember}, which studied the generalization performance of machine unlearning methods, and~\cite{golatkar2020eternal}, which proposed heuristic-based selective forgetting in deep networks.
+None of these works addressed the machine unlearning problem for graphs.
 To the best of our knowledge, the only work in this direction is the preprint~\cite{chen2021graph}.
-However, the strategy proposed therein uses sharding, which only works for exact unlearning and is hence completely different from our approximate approach.
+However, the strategy proposed therein is sharding, which only works for exact unlearning and is hence completely different from our approximate approach.
 Also, the approach in~\cite{chen2021graph} relies on partitioning the graph using community detection methods.
 It therefore implicitly makes the assumption that the graph is homophilic which is not warranted in practice~\cite{chien2021adaptive,lim2021new}.
 In contrast, our method works for arbitrary graphs and allows for approximate unlearning while ensuring excellent trade-offs between performance and complexity.